ghnmqdtg/image_histogram_equalization/README.md

-# Image watermarking using Python
+# Image Histogram Equalization with Python
 ## Introduction
 This project is to implement the histogram equalization with Python.
 You can put the target img in folder `./src`, and set the configurations in `./config`.
 For details, please refer to the comments in codes.